Add multiple domains or domain aliases

 If you own another domain, you can add it to your G Suite or Cloud Identity account.

-You have two options for adding a domain (or subdomain) :
+You can add a domain (or subdomain) as:

-Option 1: Give existing users an email address at the domain
+Option 1: Give users an email address at the domain

 Add the domain as a domain alias.